Weeting Castle

 Service Block

-A service block was contained at one end of the building.
+At one end of the building was a service block.
 It would have contained a pantry and buttery, and a passage that led through to an outside courtyard.

-Excavations there have revealed a free-standing kitchen, used for the preparation of animals and other foodstuffs.
-A boundary wall shielded this busy and probably smelly courtyard from the view of important arriving visitors crossing the moat.
+Excavations here have revealed a free-standing kitchen, used for the preparation of meat and other foodstuffs.
+A boundary wall shielded this busy and probably smelly courtyard from the view of important visitors arriving across the moat.

 Further Reading